 Inherent Tax Advantages

 Credit card rewards themselves are, in a sense, tax advantaged because they aren’t included as income on your tax return.
 Even in the case of cash-back rewards, they are considered “discounts” and thus aren’t taxable.
 So when you are able to earn those rewards on spending that is also tax free, the upside can be significant.
 In this post, we’ll take a look at some simple ways you can put this idea into practice.

 Note: this post is meant to be a general summary of a few methods, but some of the details can become elaborate.
-Where possible, we’ve linked to other in-depth articles that get into the math behind the strategies.
+The other posts in this series (which are linked to throughout this article) will go deeper into the math behind the strategies.

 Paying Your Mortgage through Plastiq